TanyaKotwall/FINE3300-2025-A1/README.md

 ### Mortgage Payments
 `MortgagePayments.py` This project implements a **MortgagePayment** class that calculates mortgage payments for Canadian home loans under different payment frequencies.
 It converts a quoted annual interest rate (with semi-annual compounding) into an effective annual rate, then computes payments using the **Present Value of an Annuity (PVA)** formula.
 This tool can be reused across various home mortgages requiring standardized mortgage payment calculations.

-The program prompts the user for 3 key inputs and returns the corresponding mortgage payments with different frequencies
+The program prompts the user for 3 key inputs and returns the corresponding mortgage payments with different frequencies.

 **Users:**
 - Principal amount ($)